 Costs of Applying for a UK Skilled Worker Visa

-1. Place of application – British visa centre outside the UK or inside the UK (if you extend your Skilled Worker visa or change a visa category)
+1. The place of application is at a UK visa application centre outside the UK or in the UK itself (if you are extending your Skilled Worker visa or changing category).

 Government fee to apply for a UK Skilled Worker visa